 How does customer sentiment analysis work?

 Now that you know what customer sentiment analysis is, let’s look at a simple example of how customer sentiment analysis works.
+In brief, the technology uses a categorizing system attributed to different words in a given text to get a read on the overall sentiment of customer feedback.

 Data used for customer sentiment analysis

-Companies can proactively collect such data by sending out customer satisfaction surveys or asking for ratings that have the addition of open-ended questions.
+If you want to take the proactive approach, collect such data by sending out customer satisfaction surveys or asking for ratings that have the addition of open-ended questions.

 Sentiment analysis use cases and applications